Pre-deploy security checklist: The absolute launch readiness guide for vibe-coded AI apps.

 Check for:

-- admin-only objects passed through serialized props
+- Admin-only objects passed through serialized props

-- debug payloads rendered into hidden DOM nodes
+- Debug payloads rendered into hidden DOM nodes

-- config blobs exposing internal IDs or tokens
+- Config blobs exposing internal IDs or tokens

-- user records sent to the browser unnecessarily
+- User records sent to the browser unnecessarily

 Confirm API and route behavior

-- auth routes reject malformed tokens
+- Auth routes reject malformed tokens

-- admin routes do not infer access from a UI role flag
+- Admin routes do not infer access from a UI role flag

-- write endpoints validate ownership
+- Write endpoints validate ownership before mutating

-- public APIs rate-limit or constrain abuse paths
+- Public APIs rate-limit or constrain abuse paths

 Make the deploy observable